Yorkshire Coast Radio: History

 On 17 February 2015, Yorkshire Coast Radio launched a DAB simulcast on the MuxCo North Yorkshire multiplex.

 For a number of years the station also operated an online service called 'Yorkshire Coast Radio Extra' which broadcast news and interviews as well as football commentaries on Scarborough Athletic, Bridlington Town and Whitby Town games.

-In 2018 the station launched an additional service Yorkshire Coast Radio 70s.
+In 2018, the station launched an additional service, Yorkshire Coast Radio 70s.

-In September 2020, the local branding and programming was replaced with the Greatest Hits radio network.
+UKRD's local radio stations, including Yorkshire Coast Radio, were bought by Bauer Radio in 2019, and in May 2020, Bauer announced it would merge the AM and FM stations in Yorkshire to form the Greatest Hits Radio Yorkshire sub-network as part of a wider restructuring of its local radio stations.

+On 1 September 2020, it became a part of Bauer Radio's Greatest Hits radio network with music from the 1970s, 1980s, and 1990s – this type of music having been phased in since its takeover. and Tom Hooper had presented the final programme from Scarborough for Yorkshire Coast Radio two days earlier.

 Former notable presenters on the station include Joel Ross (later one half of JK and Joel).

-Tom Hooper presented the final programme from Scarborough for Yorkshire Coast Radio on 30 August 2020.

 The last of the former Yorkshire Coast Radio presenters Paddy Billington, Kev Roberts, Tom Hooper, Mike Nicholson, Tom Ironside and Matthew Pells are currently on the radio station This is The Coast which is online and on DAB.

 Programming

-All of Yorkshire Coast Radio's programming was produced and broadcast from its Scarborough studios.
-Presenter-led programming aired from 6 am–10 pm on weekdays, 6 am–6 pm on Saturdays and 8 am–4 pm on Sunday.
+Regional programming is produced and broadcast from Bauer's Leeds studios from 1-4pm on weekdays, presented by Steve Priestley.

-In the official RAJAR audience data for Q2 2018, Yorkshire Coast Radio achieved a 53% weekly reach which is higher than for any other radio station in the UK.
+In the official RAJAR audience data for Q2 2018, Yorkshire Coast Radio achieved a 53% weekly reach which was higher than for any other radio station in the UK.